Important Dates and Reminders for Investment Advisers, Exempt Reporting Advisers, Commodity Trading Advisors and Commodity Pool Operators

-Large Hedge Fund Advisers (advisers with over $1.5 billion in hedge fund assets under management) must file Form PF quarterly within 60 calendar days after the end of each quarter, or by March 1, 2021 for the quarter ended December 31, 2020.
-Most other advisers must file annually within 120 days of the end of their fiscal year, or by April 30, 2021 for advisers with a December 31 fiscal year end.
+Large Hedge Fund Advisers (advisers with over $1.5 billion in hedge fund assets under management) must file Form PF quarterly within 60 calendar days after the end of each quarter, or by March 1, 2022 for the quarter ended December 31, 2021.
+Most other advisers must file annually within 120 days of the end of their fiscal year, or by May 2, 2022 (as April 30, 2022 falls on a Saturday) for advisers with a December 31 fiscal year end.
 Advisers are cautioned to carefully review the definitions and the instructions for Form PF when determining the amount of “private funds assets” and “hedge fund assets.”

 Advisers who have not yet started preparing their Form PF filings are encouraged to start this process promptly.